 ])->daily();

-file.
-It's value must be the number of days after the items will be removed permanently or FALSE if the soft-deleted items shouldn't be removed at all.
+You can configure the timeframe after soft-deleted items will be removed permanently by setting the CMS_PURGE option in your .env file.
+Its value must be the number of days after which the items will be removed permanently or FALSE if the soft-deleted items shouldn't be removed at all.

-Using multiple page trees with different domains is possible by adding CMS_MULTIDOMAIN=true
+Using multiple page trees with different domains is possible by adding CMS_MULTIDOMAIN=true to your .env file.

 PagibleAI CMS supports single database multi-tenancy using existing Laravel tenancy packages or code implemented by your own.